 The interns are provided outpatient and health promotion experiences at the Penrose-St. Francis Health Learning Center, which houses the Diabetes and Renal Care Center (DRCC) and Prevention and Wellness (P&W).
 At DRCC, interns gain experience in counseling and group education.
 They participate in all aspects of the management of diabetes, including menu planning, exercise and blood glucose monitoring.
 At P&W, they gain additional experience in a variety of community, corporate, and individual nutrition care and wellness programs.
 These experiences enable the students to develop competence in patient counseling and group education.

 Affiliation experiences are designed to acquaint the interns with a variety of dietetic practices available in the community.
 These learning experiences enhance and complement those provided in the hospital setting.
+One week of choice is provided.

 The curriculum fosters technical expertise in the areas of critical thinking, assertiveness, collaboration, public speaking, delegation, time management and writing.